jlinclabs/jlinx-docs/docs/DID_AUTH_SPEC.md

 ## Abstract

-The DID Web Authorization Framework expands upon the [did:web spec][did-web-spec] enabling cross-domain authentication and limited access to HTTP services on behalf.
-DIDs can issue verifiable credentials to grant revocable access to third-party applications.
+The DID Web Authorization Framework expands upon the [did:web spec][did-web-spec] enabling cross-domain authentication and the ability to grant and revokable access to protected HTTP resources to other identities.

 [[table of contents here]]